Lineage (anthropology)

 In anthropology, a lineage is a unilineal descent group that traces its ancestry to a demonstrably shared ancestor, known as the apical ancestor.
 Lineages are formed through relationships traced either exclusively through the maternal line (matrilineage), paternal line (patrilineage), or some combination of both (ambilineal).
-The cultural significance of matrilineal or patrilineal descent varies greatly, shaping social structures, inheritance patterns, and even rituals across societies.
+The cultural significance of matrilineal or patrilineal descent varies greatly, shaping social structures, inheritance patterns, and even rituals across societies and kinship groups.

+Anthropologists distinguish lineages from other kinship groups, particularly clans.
+While a lineage is based on a known genealogical connection to an ancestor, a clan is generally a larger group whose members believe they share a common ancestor, who may be mythical or symbolic rather than historically identifiable.
+The study of lineages has been significant in social anthropology, particularly in research on kinship, social structure, and political organisation.
+Anthropologists have examined how lineage systems influence relationships between individuals, families, and wider communities across different cultures.

 Etymology

 From Middle English linage, from Old French linage, from ligne, from Latin linea ("line"); equivalent to line + -age.

 Characteristics

 A lineage is a descent group characterized by unilineal descent.
 This means that lineage membership is determined by tracing ancestry through either a single line (unilineal), either maternal or paternal, or through a combination of both lines (ambilineal).
 This differentiates lineages from other descent groups like clans, which may have a shared ancestor but lack the demonstrably documented or traditionally accepted apical ancestor from whom all members descend.
 There are three forms of lineage: matrilineal, patrilineal, and ambilineal.